Ishan2608/Snake-Game/README.md

 # Snake-Game
 The famous Snake Game built using Python Turtle.
 It is simple to play - Use arrow keys to move.
 You cannot turn in opposite direction just by pressing the opposite key.
 To freeze the program, press 'f'.
-You cannot unfreeze the program, that functionality is not added yet.
+You cannot unfreeze(continue) the program, that functionality is not added yet.

 # Run the Program
 To Run the Program: Open it in PyCharm(prefered IDE).
 You can use some other IDE too if you want, and click on Run button.